Gi1ia/TechNoteBook/Design/Design URL Shortener System.md

 1.1.
 Return if we can find it.
 And extent the TTL 1 hour 1.2.
 If we can't find it, we generate a shorten URL by using the inc generator, and save it to key-value store.
 TTL == 1 hour

+**Pro**:
-**Pro**: If an address is frequent use, it would be in the key-value store all the times.
+1. If an address is frequent use, it would be in the key-value store all the times.
+2. Also, this could defend the attack which keep asking service to generate new ID.
 **Con**: We still can't make it 100% 1:1 mapping but the implement is much cheaper.
 Let's say, for a rarely used URL, you will get different shorten URL every time, but is it really matter?

 ### Other reading